 No exam disability insurance enables eligible applicants to skip the medical exam.

 It provides a faster and easier way to obtain coverage.
 In some cases, these types of policies provide coverage to people who may not be able to get traditional disability coverage.

 Types of no exam disability insurance

-Although no exam disability insurance seems pretty straightforward, there are actually several different types of disability insurance policies that don't require a medical exam.
-These include:
+Although no exam disability insurance seems pretty straightforward, there are several types of disability insurance policies that don't require a medical exam.

 - Traditional no exam disability insurance